 Tearing your Beautyblender is easy if you pull the ends too hard when cleaning it or have stiletto nails that get in the way of cleaning it.

-Instead of being heavy handed, use a squeezing motion to clean the sponge.
+Instead of being heavy-handed, use a gentle squeezing motion to clean the sponge.
 When it’s soaking wet, pour your cleanser on to the soiled parts of the sponge and squeeze it to evenly distribute.
 Rolling the Beautyblender between your palms is another way to clean it.

 4. You’re not soaking it